-Regardless of how much research you do, finding the perfect publishing day for your podcast will always be trial and error at the start.
-That means it’s essential to keep an eye on your analytics when starting.
+Regardless of how much research you do, it’s essential to keep an eye on your analytics when you start publishing a podcast.

 Look at the time and day that your podcast is being downloaded or streamed the most, and then consider making this the day you release each episode.
 Ideally, release it slightly earlier than the point of peak download or stream, so people can have it ready to go at that most convenient time.
 Your audience can help guide the way, and will ultimately show you when they want to hear what you’ve got to say.

 You can also use social media platforms and appropriate hashtags as a way to advertise your podcast and offer it to more ears.
 TV recap shows can use the corresponding hashtag for the show itself, while podcasts based around self-motivation can make great use of the #MondayMotivation hashtag.
 Get permission to hashtag your podcast with any advertisers too, and boost your audience that way.